kobabasu/inputtag-vim/README.md

     :InputTag

-Use Case
+How to use
 -----

-Select lines like this, in visual mode.
+Select these lines in visual mode.

     type,name,value,size,required
     text,name,enter your name,30